Adaptive BEM with optimal convergence rates for the Helmholtz equation: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present some numerical experiments for the 3D Helmholtz equation that underpin the theoretical findings of this work.
 We use lowest-order BEM and consider $\XX_\coarse = \PP^0(\TT_\coarse)$ for the weakly-singular integral equation and $\XX_\coarse = \SS^1(\TT_\coarse)$ for the hypersingular equation.
 The numerical computations were done with help of BEM++, which is an open-source Galerkin boundary element library.
-We refer to~\cite{bempp,bempp2,bempp3} for details on BEM++.

 We consider sound-soft (exterior Dirichlet) and sound-hard (exterior Neumann) acoustic scattering problems in $\R^3 \setminus \Omega$, where $\Omega \subset \R^3$ denotes the scatterer.
 Let $a \in \R^3$ with $|a| = 1$ denote the directional vector of the incident wave.
 Then, the incident (plane-) wave is given by $u^{\operatorname{inc}} = \exp(ika \cdot x)$.
 Let $u^{\operatorname{scat}}$ be the scattered field and the resulting total field is defined by $u^{\operatorname{tot}} = u^{\operatorname{inc}} + u^{\operatorname{scat}}$.